 For this reason, it is clear that both Incumbents and SSMs need to be fully conversant with the Statement of Particulars as defined by Common Tenure (see below).
 Nevertheless, flexibility and transparency are required at all times.
 It is for this reason that Ministry & Training Agreements (formally Written Working Agreements) are key to providing clarity.
+The Bishop's Officer for Self-Supporting Ministry should be involved in devising any MTAs or MAs as necessary.

 Equally, it is hoped that some consideration will be given to the timings of parish ministry team meetings, Deanery Chapters etc. in order to accommodate SSMs, but for practical reasons, this may not always be possible.